Rockville, Connecticut: Name

-Rockvillle became the official name.
+Rockville became the official name.
 It was not until 1842, however, that Rockville actually acquired its own post office.

 Rockville Historic District

 Most of Rockville has been designated as part of the Rockville Historic District.
 The district is roughly bounded by Shenipsit Street, Davis Avenue, West Street and South Street was added in 1984 to the National Register of Historic Places.
 The district includes 842 buildings and one other structure.
 It includes examples of Greek Revival, Late Victorian, and Classical Revival architecture.
 The historic district includes 842 buildings and one other structure over 550 acre.

 The Kellogg House had been used by the State Department of Children and Families to house troubled youth under a contract with Community Solutions, Inc. This arrangement ended on May 2, 2006 after a long history of documented mismanagement by both agencies.
 The facility is now used for adult transitional housing.

 Elm Street, Park Street, and one block of Prospect Street surround a small town park named Talcott Park.
 The houses represent a variety of Victorian architectural styles ranging from early nineteenth century Greek Revival through the Gothic Revival and Italianate styles down to the Victorian eclecticism of the 1880s and 1890s.
 The mill owners usually built their houses in the downtown area.

 The surviving buildings grouped around Central Park are a continuing reminder of the wealth brought by the woolen industry and the town's aspirations to be a leading city in the state during the 19th century.

 On or about November 1, 2007, the light fixtures that sat beside the library steps were stolen.
 Both fixtures were made of copper shaped into globes.
 They weighed over one hundred pounds each and were installed as part of the original construction.

 Buildings of architectural or historic interest in Rockville include: